Marie Kondo

 Kondo has written four books on organizing, which have collectively sold millions of copies around the world.
-Her books have been translated from Japanese into several languages and her book The Life-Changing Magic of Tidying Up (2011) has been published in more than 30 countries.
+Her books have been translated from Japanese into several languages, and her book The Life-Changing Magic of Tidying Up (2011) has been published in more than 30 countries.
 It was a best-seller in Japan and in Europe, and was published in the United States in 2014.

+In 2015 she was named to the TIME 100 list of the world's most influential people.

 In the United States and the United Kingdom, the profile of Kondo and her methods were greatly promoted by the success of the Netflix series Tidying Up with Marie Kondo, released in 2019, which gained Kondo a nomination for the Primetime Emmy Award for Outstanding Host for a Reality or Competition Program.
+Kondo opened an online store called KonMari the same year.
 In August 2021, Netflix released a follow-up show, Sparking Joy with Marie Kondo.

-She was listed as one of Time "100 most influential people" in 2015.

-Kondo opened an online store called KonMari in 2019.

-Background

-Kondo says that she has been interested in organizing since childhood.
+Life

+Early life

+Kondo was born on 9 October 1984 in Osaka, Japan.
+She has an older brother and a younger sister.

+Kondo claims her study of neatness began at age 5, when feng shui became trendy in Tokyo, Japan; its Japanese equivalent was called fusui.
+Her mother "was applying the method, but to [Kondo's] eye, the house was not tidy enough to have the feng shui effect".
+As a result, Kondo began implementing the "tidying up" process at this age to help her mother's efforts.

+Education and early career

+Kondo attended the Chūō Ward Hisamatsu Elementary School.

+Afterwards, she attended private Quaker school Friends Girls Junior & Senior High School in Mita, Minato, Tokyo.

 In junior school, Kondo ran into the classroom to tidy up bookshelves while her classmates were playing in physical education class.
 Whenever there were nominations for class roles, she did not seek to be the class representative or the pet feeder.
-Instead, she yearned to be the bookshelf manager to continue to tidy up books.
+Instead, she yearned to be the bookshelf manager to continue tidying up books.
 She said she experienced a breakthrough in organizing one day: "I was obsessed with what I could throw away.
 One day, I had a kind of nervous breakdown and fainted.
 I was unconscious for two hours.
 When I came to, I heard a mysterious voice, like some god of tidying telling me to look at my things more closely.
 And I realized my mistake: I was only looking for things to throw out.
 What I should be doing is finding the things I want to keep.
 Identifying the things that make you happy: that is the work of tidying."

-She spent five years as an attendant maiden at a Shinto shrine.
 She founded her organising consulting business when she was 19 and a sociology student at Tokyo Woman's Christian University.
 In her senior year, she wrote her capstone thesis, titled "Tidying up as seen from the perspective of gender".

+She spent five years as an attendant maiden at a Shinto shrine.